lambdaclass/concrete/ROADMAP.md

    model gets framing for free.
-21. Deferred architecture refactor: split the current `Concrete.Proof` layering so registered example specs can move without a cycle, but do not let this block Phase 5 unless spec ownership or proof authoring starts depending on it.
+21. Deferred architecture refactor: split the current `Concrete.Proof` layering so registered example specs can move without a cycle, but do not let this block the active frontier unless spec ownership or proof authoring starts depending on it.
 Target shape: `Concrete.ProofCore` owns `PExpr`, `PVal`, evaluation, `FnTable`, and source-independent semantics; `Concrete.SpecRegistry` owns the spec-drift table and imports whichever example spec modules it registers;
    `Concrete.Proof` becomes the generic proof-theorem / compatibility umbrella.